RichardThiessen/UTM_data_logger/README.md

 Designed for Thwing Albert Universal Testing Systems.
 Connect via USB serial adapter.
 Default baudrate is 9600 - adjust in settings if your machine uses a different rate.

+## Acknowledgments

+This project was developed collaboratively with [Claude](https://www.anthropic.com/claude) (Opus 4.5).
+Nearly all code was AI-generated, with core application logic audited and refined under human guidance.
+Direct human contributions total fewer than 50 lines of code.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.